\v{C}ech cohomology of infinite projective spaces, flag manifolds, and related spaces: Introduction

 Using \v{C}ech cohomology\footnote{Throughout, we use the fact that the Alexander--Spanier and \v{C}ech theories agree---see \cite[Exercise~6.D3]{spanier} or \cite[\S I.7]{bredon}---so for brevity we often refer simply to \v{C}ech cohomology. } with integer coefficients, we will show that

 a polynomial ring in countably many variables of degree $2$, where $t_i$ may be regarded as the Chern class of the tautological line bundle pulled back along the projection to the $i$th factor.
-(See the Corollary at the end of this section.)
+In fact, the same holds with $\Q$ coefficients: see the Corollary at the end of this introduction.
 The calculation uses a construction of $(\C\P^\infty)^{\times \N}$ as an inverse limit of spaces $(\C\P^\infty)^{\times n}$.

 This time, the choice of cohomology theory matters.
-According to the asserted isomorphism, $H^2(\C\P^\infty)^{\times \N} = \bigoplus_{i\geq 1} \Z t_i$ is a free abelian group of countably infinite rank, so it is not the dual of any abelian group (e.g., by the Erd\H{o}s--Kaplansky theorem).
+The rational version of the asserted isomorphism \eqref{e.cor1} says that $H^2\big((\C\P^\infty)^{\times \N}; \Q\big) = \bigoplus_{i\geq 1} \Q t_i$ is a vector space of countably infinite rank, so it is not the dual of any vector space (e.g., by the Erd\H{o}s--Kaplansky theorem).
 The universal coefficient theorem therefore implies that it cannot be the singular cohomology of any space.

 Nevertheless, the calculation of $H^*(\C\P^\infty)^{\times \N}$ gives the ``expected'' answer, in the following sense.
 Let $X_{\leq n} = (\C\P^\infty)^{\times n}$, and for $n\geq n'$, consider the projection $X_{\leq n} \to X_{\leq n'}$ onto the first $n'$ factors.
 So the $X_{\leq n}$ form an inverse system, with limit